Did you ever wonder who actually tells the sailors what to do?

 Q4: Are civilian contractors part of the chain of command?

 A: Contractors report to assigned Navy personnel but are not part of the formal chain.
-They follow the orders of their Navy supervisors Surprisingly effective..
+They follow the orders of their Navy supervisors That's the part that actually makes a difference..

 Q5: How does the Navy handle conflicts within the chain?